17. Ecology

 Download the data for this graph and zoom in on some specific periods.
 Look at both linear and logarithmic scales.

-we can look at the table below and seek certain interesting periods in the data.
+Following the indications shown in this Nature article we can look at the table below and seek certain interesting periods in the data.

 Start |